 But, at the end of the day, we really like our Watch and feel deprived whenever we have to take it off for charging.
 If you like gadgets, we’re sure you’d feel the same way.
 But if you’re trying to lead a simple life, perhaps not so much.

-The Series 4 Watch is probably worth the extra money it costs compared to the Series 3.
-The Series 4 lists for $399 and up, and Amazon currently has them on special for $349 and up.
+The Series 5 Watch is probably worth the extra money it costs compared to the Series 3, but if you don’t see clear value or purpose in a smart watch, maybe the $199 Series 3 watch is a better “toe in the water”.
+The Series 5 lists for $399 and up, the Series 3 is $199 and up.